 Wait!
-Before you run off screaming, thinking I’m telling you to abandon all your Mac n cheese boxes in the cart in the middle of Target, let’s be real.
-I’m not asking that; we still buy Annie’s Mac ‘n Cheese on a monthly basis.
+Before you run off screaming, thinking I’m telling you to abandon all your Mac n Cheese boxes in the cart in the middle of Target, let’s be real.
+I’m not asking that; we still buy Annie’s Mac ‘n Cheese every month.
 But we follow an 80/20 rule.

 Twenty percent … Is not.
 (She writes after ordering pizza from a mom and pop shop up the road while on vacation.)
-Before we dive more into this 80/20 rule, which may boast different proportions for your family, let’s revisit the main point here.
+Before we dive more into this 80/20 rule, which may boast different proportions for your family, let’s revisit the main point.

 Whole foods nourish our bodies with more than just the calories and limited nutrients highly processed foods promise; whole foods give our bodies *living* energy in the form of nutrients, minerals, micronutrients and even probiotics.